Kern County rolls out master plan for Hart Park improvements

 "This is a three- to five-year plan," Alsop said.
 "We'd like to do it in three, but it could take five."

-On Wednesday night, the Kern County Parks and Recreation Commission voted 4-0 to approve the county's master plan for the park, with the understanding that changes can still be made and that the plan will still have to pass muster with the Kern County Board of Supervisors.
+On Jan.
+23, the Kern County Parks and Recreation Commission voted 4-0 to approve the county's master plan for the park, with the understanding that changes can still be made and that the plan will still have to pass muster with the Kern County Board of Supervisors.

 Concerns about the park are not new.
 Complaints have been raised about trash pickup during holiday weekends, the deteriorating state of bathrooms, barbecue grills and play equipment.